git-anish/mDNSFlush/README.md

 mDNSrestart should fix issues related to mDNSResponder & mDNSResponderHelper on boot. mDNSrestart uses a LaunchDaemon to run a bash script on boot, and stops running immidiately after the script has finished running.
 The daemon will only launch once every boot.

 You should reboot after install to test whether its working.
-If the script has run it'll concatonate the current date after boot to /tmp/flush.log
+If the script has run it'll concatonate the current date & time after boot to /tmp/mDNSrestart.log

 You should be able to compile this quite easily and run it on your device.